cefleet/cefleet-teaching-notes/Programming-101/9-loops.md

     while True: #True is always a truthy statement print(i)
         i += 1
-> You can use ctrl+c to stop the python proccess in the terminal
+> You can use ctrl+c to stop the python process in the terminal

 - ```python
     i = 0